Vlade0326/CitiMarquetVisor/README.md

 🎯 Project Goal

-The main objective is to create a low-technical-knowledge tool that allows Citi employees to monitor the price of a key stock index (the Dow Jones Industrial Average, ^DJI) in real-time.
+The main objective is to create a low-technical-knowledge tool that allows Citi employees to monitor the price of a key stock index (the Dow Jones Industrial Average, (DJI) in real-time.

 The project fulfills two essential functions: